will-iam/Variant/README.md

 Please fill in the config.py with your workspace directory, compiler commands and machine specifications.

-The verrou option will require [Verrou on GitHub](https://github.com/edf-hpc/verrou) which requires Valgrind.
+Some rouding modes are emulated with verrou [Verrou on GitHub](https://github.com/edf-hpc/verrou) which requires Valgrind.

 Requires:
 1. morden C++ compilers